 - Engineered Alternative Fire Apparatus Access System

-- Fire Extinguishing System for Commercial Cooking Operation
+- Fire Extinguishing Systems for Commercial Cooking Operations

 - High Piled Combustible Storage